tbfrazee/schedule_timer/README.md

 **end_time ⇒ Time**

-Returns a Time object representing the time of day that this event should end, or nil for 00:00 the following day
+Returns a Time object representing the time of day that this event should end, or nil for 00:00 the following day.
+If start_time and end_time overlap, neither #on_start nor @on_end will be called.
+This way, you can cross midnight without triggering event method calls.

 **interval ⇒ Integer**